-- We may have to revise the course plan according to the countrywide reassessment to be made regarding higher education.
-This is expected to happen at the beginning of April.
-The content to be delivered is certain but the method of course delivery, the number and dates of exams, and some other details are subject to change. - Students who are registered to the course with time-conflict override accept the responsibility of any inconvenience that might occur due to missed content.
-No make-up will be available for missed exam/content. - Students are responsible from following the announcements on SuCourse.
+- Students who are registered to the course with time-conflict override accept the responsibility of any inconvenience that might occur due to missed content.
+No make-up will be available for missed exam/content. - Academic dishonesty will not be tolerated. - Students are responsible from following the announcements on SuCourse.